• Home

 What You Need To Make Our Easy Cornish Hens:

 Cornish Hens.
-We love Cornish hens because they are like individual-sized servings of chicken, even though they are technically not chicken, but the taste is similar.
+We love Cornish hens because they are like individual-sized servings of chicken.
+Even though they are technically not chicken, the taste is similar.
 Typically, each hen weighs around 1-2 pounds.
 Typically, the wife and I will split one, but our teenage boys will eat a whole Cornish hen in one sitting.

 Olive Oil.
 Garlic & Butter.
-After the Cornish hens are patted dry, I like to apply a mixture of melted unsalted butter, olive oil, and lots of minced garlic.
+After the Cornish hens are patted dry, I apply a mixture of melted unsalted butter, olive oil, and lots of minced garlic.

 Seasoning Mix.
-Our seasoning mix includes Old Bay seasoning, Italian seasoning, smoked paprika, sea salt, freshly cracked black peppercorns.
+Our seasoning mix includes Old Bay, Italian seasoning, smoked paprika, sea salt, and freshly cracked black peppercorns.

 Ingredients needed for Cornish Hens